-Another hotel in this vein is the Hyatt at the Bellevue, which was built in 1904 and hosted every American president from Theodore Roosevelt through Ronald Reagan.
-The “grand dame of Broad Street,” as it was known, is now fresh from a multi-million-dollar renovation that updated all of its guestrooms and public spaces.
+Another hotel in this vein is the The Bellevue Hotel, which was built in 1904 and has every American president from Theodore Roosevelt to Ronald Reagan.
+The “grand dame of Broad Street,” as it was known, is now fresh from a multi-million-dollar renovation that updated all of its guest rooms and public spaces.
 During your stay, make sure to peek into its breathtaking domed ballrooms and marble grand staircase.

 Embrace the arts

 Adventurous arts lovers should head straight to Fringe Arts, Philadelphia’s leader in edgy, contemporary performance art.
-Housed in what was turn-of-the-century pumping station, the organization presents everything from adult-oriented cabaret shows, to experimental theater, to the annual Fringe theater festival.
+Housed in what was turn-of-the-century pumping station, the organization presents everything from adult-oriented cabaret shows, to experimental theater, to the annual Fringe Festival.